harrymohney/seiGameProject/README.md

 - JavaScript
 - The DOM

-Now I'll bring my knowledge together to build the game of War
+Now I'll bring my knowledge together to build the game of Trivia.

-I will be describing my thought process as I make programming decisions in regards to using data structures, coding functions, etc.
+As I code, I will be following the concepts we covered in the [Guide on How to Build a Browser Game](https://gist.github.com/jim-clark/6f1919291f6007b2c0b2c93d925d6bac).

 ## Planning & Project Setup

 ### 1. Analyze the app's functionality

 - A one player trivia game testing knowledge of Unit 1.
-- The player will be timed and given points for each correct answer.
+- The player will have a multiple choice question and given points for each correct answer.
-- Each question will have four multiple choice answers to choose from.
-- The game ends when the player completes all the questions and is given a total score based on correct response.
+- The game ends when the player completes all 10 questions and is given a total score based on correct response.
+- You only have one guess to select the correct respone, so choose wisely!
+- Once the questions are over, you can restart and try again.

 ### 2. Determine the overall design (look & feel) of the app